wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 You can use either an interactive UI or a command line to convert an existing package to MSIX package format.
 It's important that prior to running the MSIX Packaging Tool, you:

 - Use a supported Windows 10 version, minimum 1809.
-- Work from a clean computer, without additional services and applications running on the computer.
+- Work from a clean computer, without additional services and applications running on it.
 - Prepare the environment for conversion, ensuring that it's similar to the one that will host the newly created MSIX package.
 - Ensure that the architecture on the computer used for conversion is the same as the computer that will deploy the application.
 - Use a virtual machine with checkpoints, so you can easily test and revert the changes for every modification of the package.